nginx/unit-docs/source/installation.rst

 Go
 ==

-To install the Go language module:
+To install the Go package for Unit, use the :ref:`official packages
+<installation-precomp-pkgs>` or run:

 .. code-block:: console